What It's Like To Get Pregnant When You're Still Battling An Eating Disorder

 “Yeah,” I replied, and I took a deep breath.
 “I’m hungry.”

-If you think you or someone you know may have an eating disorder, visit the National Eating Disorders Association to find help.
+If you think you or someone you know may have an eating disorder, visit the National Centre For Eating Disorders to find help.

 Jess Mann is a writer and teacher living in Northern Massachusetts.
 Read more of her work on her blog, Manngez Tout.